USPS Announces Holiday Mailing Deadlines To Service Members Abroad

 - Do not write the country name where the service member is stationed in the address.

-- Inside the box, include the service member's name and address, as well as the sender's name and address, on an index card in case the shipping label gets damaged in transit.
+- Inside the box, include the service member’s name and address, as well as the sender’s name and address, on an index card in case the shipping labels gets damaged in transit.

 Guidelines for packing, addressing and shipping items to U.S. troops can also be found here.